Brush Creek Treatment Plant

 Ph: 724-776-4806 x 1161, available 24/7, for new, outside or inside sanitary sewer lines; outside water line inspections and repair/replacement of existing sewer and water lines.

 The Treatment Plant, located along Brush Creek, provides wastewater treatment services to all of Cranberry Township, along with portions of Pine, Marshall and New Sewickley Townships.
 Currently, the plant processes 3.2 millions of gallons of water per day.
 That’s enough water to fill the Cranberry Community Waterpark pool seven times.

-The plant utilizes physical, chemical and biological processes to remove harmful pollution.
+The plant uses physical, chemical and biological processes to remove harmful pollution.
 Wastewater is collected from homes, businesses and industries, and after being treated, is released into Brush Creek.

-Odor management is an ongoing process.
-We need your cooperation and assistance in solving an odor problem.
-If you notice odors coming from the sewage treatment plant on Powell Road, please let us know.
-It is very important that we maintain a record of odor complaints and document the circumstances surrounding them.
+Odor and noise management is an ongoing process.
+We need your cooperation and assistance in resolving these issues.
+If you notice odors or excessive noise coming from the sewage treatment plant on Powell Road, please let us know.
+We maintain a record of all complaints and document the circumstances surrounding them.
 Your input allows us to further troubleshoot and improve conditions.
-Complete and submit a Brush Creek Odor Complaint Form
+Complete and submit a Brush Creek Odor and Noise Complaint Form

-The nature of these processes develops odors which, at times, can drift throughout the community.
-The Township utilizes many resources to minimize the impact of odors to the surrounding neighborhoods.
-For a detailed summary, view the Brush Creek Odor Management Plan:
+The Township utilizes many resources to minimize the impact of odors and equipment noise to the surrounding neighborhoods.
+For a detailed summary, view the Brush Creek Odor Management Plan.